 - Storms are winds of 48-63 knots or 55-73 mph

-- Gale warnings are issued when winds are predicted to sustain 34-47 knots
+- Gale warnings are issued when winds are predicted to sustain 34-47 knots.h

-Wind, water currents, and barometric pressure can help you not only predict the weather, but understanding these things can assist you in navigating the water as well.
-The higher the wind speeds, the stronger the currents and waves will be and could prove to be the biggest issue you face when boating on rough water.
+Wind, water currents and barometric pressure can help you not only predict the weather, but understanding these factors can assist you when navigating the water.
+Higher wind speeds mean stronger currents and bigger waves, and could prove to be the biggest issue you face when rough water boating.

-Buy a barometer and learn how to read it.
-Incoming weather can be identified by the changes in barometric pressure, even before a weather advisory is posted if applicable.
-Take a reading of the barometer every 6 hours or so, and identify any changes present, if any.
+If you really want to know how to drive a boat in rough water, learn to read a barometer.
+Incoming weather can be identified by the changes in barometric pressure, even before a weather advisory is posted.
+Take a barometer reading every six hours or so and identify any changes.

-If you get caught in a storm, use these tips to help you navigate and identify where the storm is coming from and going to:
+If you get caught in a storm, use these tips to help you navigate and identify where the storm is coming from and where it's going:

 - Do not ride into the storm’s center.
-If you don’t know how to find a storm’s center, stand with your back to the wind and the center will be to the left.
+If you don’t know how to find a storm’s center, stand with your back to the wind; the center will be to the left.

 - Low clouds pose a more imminent threat.
-Low clouds are usually from local, close-by storm cells where high clouds are associated with a system up to 6 hours away.
+Low clouds are usually from nearby storm cells in which high clouds are associated with a system up to six hours away.

 - Identify where the clouds are.
-If there are storm clouds in the east or south, storms are leaving the area but clouds in the north and west could mean you are in the storm’s path.
+If there are storm clouds to the east or south, storms are leaving the area, but clouds to the north and west could mean you are in the storm’s path.

 - Listen to thunder.
 The sound of thunder tells a lot about how close or far a storm may be.
-If the thunder is a rumble like a timpani the storm is off in the distance.
-A crash and band thunder means the storm is nearby.
+If the thunder is a rumble like a timpani, the storm is off in the distance.
+Crash-and-bang thunder means the storm is nearby.

-Not only do thunderstorms create strong winds, large waves and heavy rain but lighting too.
-Because there are no advisories dedicated to the presence or abundance or lighting, it is imperative to keep an eye on the sky and looking for lighting leading up to or during a storm.
-Lighting can create catastrophic damage to your watercraft as well as result in fires and loss of electricity.
-If possible, remain in the cabin of your boat until the storm passes and avoid coming in contact with electrical devices.
+Not only do thunderstorms create strong winds, large waves and heavy rain, but lightning is also a major threat.
+No advisories will notify you of the presence or abundance of lightning, so it is imperative to keep an eye on the sky and look for lightning leading up to or during a storm.
+Lightning can create catastrophic damage to your watercraft as well as result in fires and loss of electricity.
+If possible, when rough water boating, remain in your boat's cabin until the storm passes and avoid contact with electrical devices.